sfztools/sfizz/README.md

 ```
 sudo apt install libjack-jackd2-dev libsndfile1-dev
 ```
+The benchmarks depend on the `benchmark` library (https://github.com/google/benchmark).
+If you wish to build the benchmarks you should either build it from source and install the static library, or use the library from your distribution---Ubuntu proposes a `libbenchmark-dev` package that does this.

 The process is as follows:
 1. Clone the repository with all the submodules